 11. We need to spend more time with the family.
 My retired in-laws, (B’s dad and step-mum), spend much of their time globe-trotting.
 Having now seen the paradise in which they spend their winter months, I don’t blame them for using their Twyford home as a mere crash pad.
 I would given half the chance.
 But it does mean we have to be cleverer about seeing them when they are back.
 I know I’m probably guilty of arranging more things with my own family out of ease and opportunity but when my mother-in-law told me she had learnt more about me through my blog than in person it was a wake up call.
 Must do better.

 12. I finally learnt how to dress to fly.
 There wasn’t much to look forward to coming home, so it was some consolation to know I’d at least be comfortable for the 13 hour flight.
-It might seem trivial but in all my years of travelling, I have never managed to dress both comfortably AND stylishly for boarding a plane.
-But after procuring tips from seasoned jetsetters on the She Can & She Does Facebook page (plug, plug), let me sing the virtues of dungarees.
+It might seem trivial but in all my years of travelling, I have never managed to dress both comfortably AND respectably for boarding a plane.
+But after procuring tips from seasoned jetsetters on the She Can & She Does Facebook page, let me sing the virtues of dungarees.
 Given how much my stomach must have stretched after god-knows-how-many green curries, the lack of waistband was a welcome attribute.
-Still, I’d have taken back my shorts and flip-flops any day of the week for just one more go on the beach.
+Still, give me my shorts and flip-flops back any day of the week: I much prefer dressing for the beach.